matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 When a client sends a message with `m.self_destruct` true, the servers participating in a room should start monitoring the room for read receipts for the event in question.

-Once a given server has received read receipts for this message from all members in the room (other than the sender), then the server should redact the event, and send a synthetic `m.redaction` event to the clients in the room on behalf of the sender.
+Once a given server has received a read receipt for this message from a member in the room (other than the sender), then the message's self-destruct timer should be started for that user.
+Once the timer is complete, the server should redact the event from that member's perspective, and send the user a synthetic `m.redaction` event in the room to the reader's clients on behalf of the sender.

 ## Client-side behaviour